Trypaea

-Trypaea australiensis, known as the (marine) yabby or ghost nipper in Australia, or as the one-arm bandit due to their occasional abnormally large arm, and as the Australian ghost shrimp elsewhere, is a common species of mud shrimp in south-eastern Australia, the only species in the genus Trypaea.
+Trypaea australiensis, known as the (marine) yabby or ghost nipper in Australia, or as the one-arm bandit due to their occasional abnormally large arm, and as the Australian ghost shrimp elsewhere, is a common species of mud shrimp in south-eastern Australia, and may be the only extant species in the genus Trypaea.
 T. australiensis is a popular bait used live or frozen by Australians targeting a range of species.
 It grows to a length of 6 cm and lives in burrows in mudflats or sandbanks, especially in or near estuaries.

+Species

+One extant and two extinct species belong to the genus Trypaea: